 Finally, the more reliant we become on technology for safety, the more important it is that we keep our devices juiced up.
 We can do this by carrying spare batteries, a fully charged USB power pack or a solar charger.

 Once camping tech was a film camera and a few coins for a pay phone.
 Now for many people it’s a key part of their equipment and spans everything from smart phones (complete with the best navigation apps), tablets, GPS units and watches to the separate power-storage devices and solar chargers that are required to keep it all working.

 Tech kit is fragile so it requires protection (drybags or Pelican cases) and usually needs extras, (chargers, micro-SD cards cables, connections or whatever else) – make sure you bring the right peripherals, because forgetting just one element can render it useless dead weight.

 Technical kit is also the most personal of choices.
 Some people revel in the chance to take none and get away from it all, others put all their faith in their phone for camera, navigation, communication and entertainment.
 We would advise always having a back-up system.

-For one person that might be an MP3 player, maybe, or bottle of whiskey, a sit-mat or pack of cards.
+For one person that might be their best running headphones, maybe, or bottle of whiskey, a sit-mat, a camping chair, or pack of cards.
 This writer has often gone to extreme lengths to cut weight and bulk when setting off on a multi-day walk, and then happily added books and binoculars for birdwatching, and – more than once – have set off with a travel-sized guitar slung over one shoulder.